syeo66/voidweaver/README.md

 ## Troubleshooting

 ### **Connection Issues**
-- Verify server URL is correct and accessible (must be http:// or https://)
+- Verify server URL is correct and accessible (must use https:// - HTTP is not allowed for security)
 - Check username and password (no control characters allowed)
 - Ensure server supports Subsonic API
 - Make sure URL includes protocol and hostname
+- **HTTPS Required**: The app only accepts HTTPS connections to protect your credentials and music data

 ### **Audio Issues**
 - **Volume too quiet/loud**: Adjust ReplayGain preamp setting